 In the days leading up to your procedure:

 Talk to your doctor about your current medications.
 Certain medications may need to be stopped before the procedure.

 You should take

 before and during the procedure.
 Your doctor may also prescribe

-The doctor will be taking x-rays during the procedure to know where the wire and catheter are located.
+The doctor will be taking x-rays during the procedure to view the wire and catheter locations.
 Dye will be injected into the arteries of the heart.
 This will provide a better view of the arteries and blockages.